Title (title extra extra large)

 • CV or resume

 • Statement of purpose: Why do you want to attend Hawai‘i Pacific University to earn your MSN?
 Describe your academic objectives, research interests, and career plans.
-Also discuss how your unique background would contribute to the diversity of HPU’s graduate program.
+Also discuss how your unique background would contribute to the culture of HPU’s graduate program.

 Accreditations